thexujie/llvm-project/libcxx/docs/UsingLibcxx.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 GPU architectures do not support exception handling.
 If compiling a program
-containing parallel algorithms with ``clang`` 18 or newer, a program with
+containing parallel algorithms with current versions of Clang, a program with
 exceptions in offloaded code regions will compile, but the program will
 terminate if an exception is thrown on the device.
 This does not conform with
 the C++ standard and exception handling on GPUs will hopefully be better